 The choice of countries/organisations will aim to represent the geographical diversity of the EHEA and ensure a balance of expertise across all key commitments.
-To ensure continuity, members should commit themselves for more than one work-period.
-Ideally there should be a maximum overturn of 2/3 of its members between work-periods.
-It is up to the BFUG to decide how this group could fit in the governance of the EHEA after 2020.
+To ensure continuity and diversity, there should be a maximum overturn of 2/3 of the BICG members between work-periods.